flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Smallest Federated Wiki
 - IPFS but pinning is an issue.
 - Collective intellegence - what that means for spread and maintenance
+- Songlines Are the Original Blockchain - https://bra.in/5jQYgm
+- Jerry
+    - A lot of ways of remembering were intentionally destroyed by colonization
+    - Songlines are an example of that
+    - but it turns out that these ways of handling it are important.
+    - Local populations carefully crafting things and being overwritten by colonization.
+- The Biggest Estate on Earth: How the Aborigines Made Australia (2011)
+- Chris
     -

 ## 2022-08-04